asliusar/ReactiveChat/README.md

 # ReactiveChat

 There are two branches:
-1) "master" - the implementation with websockets
+1) "master" - the implementation with websockets, pure modules structure and Jest tests
 2) "polling" - the implementation with polling + redux-saga

 ## FrontEnd